je-nunez/memory-leaks/README.md

 # memory-leaks

+# WIP

+This project is a *work in progress*.
+The implementation is *incomplete* and subject to change.
+The documentation can be inaccurate.

+# Description

 The objective of this program is to detect memory leaks in Linux, similar to the `leaks` program in Mac OS X.

 This is a brief summary of the `leaks` program in Mac OS X: